x21824/world-map-angular/README.md

 ## How to use

-Click on the country to get its info, the request takes 1-2 seconds
+Click on the country to get its info, the request takes 1-2 seconds.
+Scroll to zoom
+Mmap can be dragged around to navigate.